dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 **Return Value**

-The decode byte of the barcode.
+The bytes of the decoded barcode.

 ### getLocation

-Get the location of the barcode as a [Quadrilateral]({{ site.dcv_android_api }}core/basic-structures/quadrilateral.html).
-The quadrilateral contains the four vertex points of the location, with the first vertex being the left-most vertex, and going in a clockwise direction.
+Returns the location of the barcode as a [`Quadrilateral`]({{ site.dcv_android_api }}core/basic-structures/quadrilateral.html).
+The quadrilateral contains the four vertices of the location, with the first vertex in the `points` array being the top-left most vertex, and then going in a clockwise direction.

 ```java
 Quadrilateral getLocation()